 This blog post is an excerpt from chapter 3.2 of the book Agony of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Myth or Reality, Fables or Scripture.
+Please use the Social Network links just below to share this information from The Explanation, Myth or Reality, Fables or Scripture.
 What to Believe?